olvriz/olvriz/README.md

 My name is Guilherme, but you can call me Oliver if you want!
 I have 23 years old and im very excited to join the technology market!
 Study and progress never stop!➰
 - 🔭 I’m currently working at Ambev as a Data Engineer.
-- 📚 I’m currently learning Analysis and systems development at FIAP.
+- 📚 Graduated in systems analysis and development at FIAP
 - 🤔 I’m looking for help with data analysis in general.
 - 💬 Ask me about anything!
 I would love to help!
 - 📫 Reach me on [Linkedin!](https://www.linkedin.com/in/guilherme-oliveira-931197193/)!